AllInOpenSource/All-In-For-Students-Graduation-2023/README.md

 ## List of students
 ---

-- Name: Fake Student
-- School: Fake School
+- School: University of Port Harcourt
-- Favorite Quote: Fake Quote
+- Favorite Quote: "Shine like a Star"
 ---